thavlik/vpn-operator/README.md

   stringData:
   # Environment variables for gluetun, or however you
   # choose to connect to your VPN.
 Set spec.verify.skip=true
-  # in the Provider to disable verification with gluetun.
+  # in the MaskProvider to disable verification with gluetun.
   # For example, with NordVPN: https://github.com/qdm12/gluetun/wiki/NordVPN
     VPN_SERVICE_PROVIDER: nordvpn
     OPENVPN_USER: myuser@mydomain.com